iepathos/generator-thorax/README.md

 6. Run `heroku open` to see your app live on the web!

 Note: During deployment run `foreman start` to test your application.
 Open your browser to port `5000` to view your app.

+To deploy to nodejitsu:

+1. Install the tool: `npm install jitsu -g`
+2. Create an account: `jitsu signup`
+3. Login: `jitsu login`
+4. Build your application: `grunt production`
+5. Deploy: `jitsu deploy`

+That's it.
+Your `package.json` file already has a `scripts` option named `start` that nodejitsu will use to boot the application.